-Jean Mackie also noted, “With current events and inflation right now, cost control and containment are vital to keep a hold on”.
+Jean Mackie also noted, “With current events and inflation right now, cost control and containment are vital to keeping a hold on”.

-They are leaning more on digital documents that already exist and creating digital-first processes going forward.
+They are leaning more toward digital documents that already exist and creating digital-first processes going forward.

 Moving files off-site and reclaiming that space for revenue-generating activities, reducing the labor, administration, and retrieval times, while streamlining the transportation of physical records, can have positive rippling effects across your organization.

-If you don’t have a digital component in your program or are unsure where to get started with your processes, there are 4 C’s to keep in mind: Compliance, Control, Cost Savings, and Collaboration.
+If you don’t have a digital component in your program or are unsure where to get started with your retention of records processes, there are 4 C’s to keep in mind: Compliance, Control, Cost Savings, and Collaboration.